 - STIs like chlamydia and gonorrhea

-- Trichomoniasis, a vaginal infection which also causes redness and infection around the vagina
+- Trichomoniasis, a vaginal infection which also causes redness and infection around the genitals

 - Bacterial vaginosis (BV), a vaginal infection which may cause a fishy odour